 How Much Power Does a Window AC Unit Use?

-The wattage of window AC units can vary depending on whether the unit is rated for high or low efficiency.
-A low wattage window AC unit (e.g., those using 5000 BTU AC power consumption) would be more cost-effective in the long run.
+Window AC wattage can be higher or lower depending on whether it is rated high or low efficiency.
+A lower wattage window AC (for example, the 5000 BTU AC power consumption) would likely be more cost-effective in the long run.

 Window AC Power Consumption and Costs

-• If your electricity rate is $0.12 per kWh, your cost for running the AC would be $0.36.
+- If your electric rate is $0.12 per kilowatt-hour, the cost of running the AC unit would be $0.36.

 How Many Watts for a Window AC Unit?

-You may be wondering, “How many watts is a window air conditioner in general?”
-The answer depends on the size and energy efficiency of the unit.
-Here’s a quick reference:
+You may be thinking, “How many watts does a window AC unit use?”
+The answer to that is the wattage will change depending on the size and efficiency of the window unit.
+Here is a quick summary:

 Tips to Reduce Window AC Wattage Usage